la-giolo/todo-app/README.md

 # About

-ToDo Application for onboarding assessment
+ToDo Application for onboarding assessment.
 Created by: Sergio Paulo Perez

 ## Setup